37 Email Overload Statistics for Smarter Inbox Automation

 7. Global email volume has outgrown manual processing

-Global email use continues to rise, with business and consumer email traffic growing at a 4% annual increase.
-This scale has moved far beyond what individual workers can process manually.
-As message volume increases, teams need AI-powered task extraction to identify important work without reviewing every thread.
+Global email use keeps climbing, with business and consumer email traffic growing at a 4% annual increase.
+That scale long ago passed what any individual worker can process by hand.
+As message volume grows, teams need AI-powered task extraction to find the important work without reading every thread.

 8. Email remains a universal work channel

-Email remains one of the most widely used communication channels, with global usage showing a 3% user increase.
-That continued growth ensures email will remain central to work coordination.
-Inbox automation matters because email is still where many requests, approvals, and deadlines first appear.
+Email is still one of the most widely used communication channels, with global usage showing a 3% user increase.
+As long as it keeps growing, email stays central to work coordination.
+Inbox automation matters because email is still where a lot of requests, approvals, and deadlines show up first.

 9. Workplace communication now spans multiple channels

-Modern work is no longer limited to email, and communication overload is intensified by chat platforms, notifications, and meetings.
-Microsoft research reports a 252% meeting increase since early 2020, showing how digital collaboration expanded across channels.
-The this+that platform addresses this multi-channel reality by bringing Gmail, Outlook, Slack, and Teams into one task-aware workflow layer.
+Modern work isn’t limited to email anymore, and chat platforms, notifications, and meetings only pile on the overload.
+Microsoft research reports a 252% meeting increase since early 2020, a sign of how far digital collaboration has spread across channels.
+The this+that platform takes on this multi-channel reality by bringing Gmail, Outlook, Slack, and Teams into one task-aware workflow layer.

 10. Multiple inboxes multiply the coordination problem

-Modern professionals often manage several inboxes and accounts, and email remains central to daily work because 86% business users prefer email for work communication.
-Multiple inboxes make task visibility harder because requests can appear anywhere.
-AI task capture helps consolidate work across channels before it gets lost.
+Modern professionals often juggle several inboxes and accounts, and email stays central to daily work because 86% business users prefer email for work communication.
+Multiple inboxes make task visibility harder, since a request can land in any of them.
+AI task capture pulls work together across channels before it slips through the cracks.

 11. Office workers receive high daily email volume

-Email remains a dominant source of work requests, and only 24% important emails typically matter enough to require real attention.
-This means workers must still scan large volumes to find the few messages that matter.
-AI inbox automation reduces this burden by identifying important tasks and filtering out low-value noise.
+Email is still a dominant source of work requests, and only 24% important emails typically matter enough to need real attention.
+So workers keep scanning large volumes just to find the few messages worth opening.
+AI inbox automation lightens that load by pinpointing important tasks and filtering out low-value noise.

 12. Email volume validates the scale of the problem

-The persistence of email overload is reinforced by research showing a 40% productivity decrease from unmanaged message volume.
-When employees receive constant communication, manual review becomes a recurring bottleneck.
-Automated workflows help teams move from message reading to task completion.
+Research backs up how persistent email overload is, showing a 40% productivity decrease from unmanaged message volume.
+When employees are getting communication around the clock, manual review turns into a recurring bottleneck.
+Automated workflows move teams from message reading to task completion.

 The Productivity Drain: How Email Overload Hinders Workflow